dotnet/docs-maui/docs/fundamentals/shell/pages.md

 [![Browse sample.](~/media/code-sample.png) Browse the sample](/samples/dotnet/maui-samples/fundamentals-shell)

-A `ShellContent` object represents the <xref:Microsoft.Maui.Controls.ContentPage> object for each `FlyoutItem` or `Tab`.
-When more than one `ShellContent` object is present in a `Tab` object, the <xref:Microsoft.Maui.Controls.ContentPage> objects will be navigable by top tabs.
+A <xref:Microsoft.Maui.Controls.ShellContent> object represents the <xref:Microsoft.Maui.Controls.ContentPage> object for each <xref:Microsoft.Maui.Controls.FlyoutItem> or <xref:Microsoft.Maui.Controls.Tab>.
+When more than one <xref:Microsoft.Maui.Controls.ShellContent> object is present in a <xref:Microsoft.Maui.Controls.Tab> object, the <xref:Microsoft.Maui.Controls.ContentPage> objects will be navigable by top tabs.
 Within a page, additional <xref:Microsoft.Maui.Controls.ContentPage> objects that are known as detail pages, can be navigated to.

-In addition, the `Shell` class defines attached properties that can be used to configure the appearance of pages in .NET Multi-platform App UI (.NET MAUI) Shell apps.
+In addition, the <xref:Microsoft.Maui.Controls.Shell> class defines attached properties that can be used to configure the appearance of pages in .NET Multi-platform App UI (.NET MAUI) Shell apps.
 This includes setting page colors, setting the page presentation mode, disabling the navigation bar, disabling the tab bar, and displaying views in the navigation bar.

 ## Display pages

 In .NET MAUI Shell apps, pages are typically created on demand in response to navigation.
-This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each `ShellContent` object to a <xref:Microsoft.Maui.Controls.ContentPage> object:
+This is accomplished by using the `DataTemplate` markup extension to set the `ContentTemplate` property of each <xref:Microsoft.Maui.Controls.ShellContent> object to a <xref:Microsoft.Maui.Controls.ContentPage> object:

 ```xaml
 <Shell xmlns="http://schemas.microsoft.com/dotnet/2021/maui"